 As an example, think about a golf ball sat on a golf tee.
 Let’s imagine that each dimple on the ball represents a hole that needs to be drilled into the ball.
 If we entered a minimum value of 0, and a maximum value of 45, we are limiting the machining to the top 45 degrees of the ball.
 If we changed the maximum value to 90 degrees, we are effectively allowing the entire top hemisphere of dimples to be machined.

 Allows users to select the location of their preferred hole group template file.

 And now the magic happens

-Once all the appropriate options have been defined, it’s a simple case of clicking “OK”.
-Fusion 360 chooses appropriate tools for the holes and calculates a series of named toolpaths that are placed in appropriate folders within the browser.
+Once you define the appropriate options, just click “OK”.
+Fusion 360 chooses appropriate tools for the holes and calculates a series of named toolpaths.
+These are in the appropriate folders within the browser.

 It’s now a simple case of simulating the toolpaths to confirm all is well, before outputting them as post-processed G-code to run on your CNC machine tool.

-The addition of Hole Recognition to the Fusion 360 manufacturing extension, looks set to greatly reduce the time and effort needed to program holes on parts.
-Automating the identification of families of similar hole types and subsequent toolpath calculation, should convert this traditionally tedious process into big productivity gains.
+The addition of Hole Recognition to the Fusion 360 Machining Extension, will greatly reduce the time and effort you need to program holes on parts.
+Automating the identification of families of similar hole types and subsequent toolpath calculation should convert this traditionally tedious process into big productivity gains.

 Give it a try today in Fusion 360.
-Visit the Fusion 360 online help site for more details about the manufacturing extension.
+Visit the Fusion 360 online help site for more details about the Machining Extension.